 Observation:

 Related to UE indication of panel related information, it is possible that gNB provides indication/configuration of such panel-related hypotheis in CSI-report configuration.
+Such hypothesis can be found in issue 1.5, e.g.

+whether beams are associated to different Rx filters/panels

+whether beams are received with spatial multiplexing or diversity

+maximum number of supported layer per DL RS in a group

 Intel/Qualcomm/DOCOMO support such gNB configuration.
 Apple thinks this can be supported for CSI feedback, but not beam feedback.